 Once you start heading up, here, you’re on the remnants of the old Santa Susana Stagecoach Road … although at first it really doesn’t look much like a road:

 But a bit further up the mountain, you’ll see a more clear – albeit still fairly faded – road remnant in the ground below you:

 This is the part of the road affectionately known as “The Devil’s Slide.”
 This nearly sheer rock stretch of steep, cliff-side road was not very well liked by travelers, especially those coming south toward Los Angeles.
 According to historical accounts, the brakes on the wagon wheels would almost constantly be throwing sparks up toward the wagon itself.
-Passengers were also sometimes asked to exit their vehicles and walk alongside the wagon while holding rocks to throw in front of the wheels in case those hard-working brakes gave out.
+Passengers also sometimes were asked to exit their vehicles and walk alongside the wagon while holding rocks to throw in front of the wheels in case those hard-working brakes gave out.
+Sounds super safe, right?

 Hiking up this steep graded section of the trail, you’ll be amazed that people used to take wagons up here.
 Looking down and to the east, you might also imagine the very welcome relief the still-in-use rail route gave travelers who preferred getting from point A to point B without, say, worrying they would be run off a narrow cliffside road by their vehicle.